ReDI-School/js-berlin-2021-spring/lesson16.md

 ### Loops: cake recipe

-- initialization: no flour in the bowl (0g of flour)
+- initialization: no flour in the bowl (cupsOfFlour = 0)
-- condition: is the flour weight less than 175g? (flour < 175)
+- condition: did we put less than 5 cups of flour? (cupsOfFlour < 5)
-- update: amount of flour in the bowl (flour++)
+- update: cups of flour in the bowl (cupsOfFlour++)
 - action: add flour to the bowl

 ---